redfoxgis/RedFox-Tools/README.md

 ## numberPoints

-This tool is designed to number points sequentially within each forest stand polygon feature.
+This tool is designed to number points sequentially within forest stand polygons.

 * The tool adds a field called "point_ID" to the input featureclass which will contain the sequential numbering.